 In the best case, recipe headnotes will reflect the unique voice of the writer and the tone of the cookbook, and engage the reader with a bit of the recipe's history or lore; a bit more about a particular ingredient or an additional recipe tip or variation; or even a personal anecdote that relates to the recipe in some way shape or form.

 Recipes That "Work" for Everyone

 Thi seems obvious, but many aspiring cookbook authors don't understand that the handed-down, often-improvised recipes need to be strictly codified for the general cookbook reader.
-Read more about how to write cookbook recipes.

 Writing a professional level recipe means diligent recipe testing and tasting, not only by the author, but often by an unbiased party or parties, as well in order to see if the recipe makes sense to a cook or baker who has not used the recipe before, or who might have a different skill level than the recipe developer.

 In order for them to "work," the recipes must also be diligently proofread.

 Original Recipes — Never "Borrowed" from Other Sources

 Because there are so many "classic" recipes, and other recipes are so often passed down and passed around it's easy to forget that there is a lot of work that goes into the development and testing of the recipes that culinary professionals publish in magazines, books, and online (see "recipe testing" in the paragraph above.)

 Copyright law does not protect the list of ingredients in a recipe.
 However copyright protection does extend "to substantial literary expression — a description, explanation, or illustration, for example — that accompanies a recipe or formula or to a combination of recipes, as in a cookbook."
 In cookbooks, that literary expression would include headnotes and likely any techniques developed by the author or those working on behalf of the author.